 We strive for transparency in all our business practices, and we recognise the impact of quality disclosure on the trust and confidence of shareholders, the wider market and the community.
-To this end, ANZ, in addition to its scheduled results announcements, issued Trading Updates to the market during the 2020 financial year.
+To this end, ANZ, in addition to its scheduled results announcements, issued Trading Updates to the market during the 2021 financial year.

-If you require any information or wish to express your view to ANZ on any matters of concern or interest, then the contact details for ANZ Investor Relations and ANZ's Share Registrar, Computershare Investor Services (including postal, telephone and email) are set out in ANZ's 2020 Annual Report and on ANZ's website at: anz.com/annualreport.
+If you require any information or wish to express your view to ANZ on any matters of concern or interest, then the contact details for ANZ Investor Relations and ANZ's Share Registrar, Computershare Investor Services (including postal, telephone and email) are set out in ANZ's 2021 Annual Report and on ANZ's website at anz.com/annualreport and at anz.com/shareholder/centre.